habit-lang/mil-tools/doc/syntax.md

-MIL extends the core language with a new form of "tuple type" that groups a list of zero or more types, written between a pair of square brackts, into a type expression of kind `tuple`.
+MIL extends the core language with a new form of "tuple type" that groups a list of zero or more types, written between a pair of square brackets, into a type expression of kind `tuple`.
 There is also a corresponding function type constructor, written `->>`, which has kind `tuple -> tuple -> *` and describes first-class function values (i.e., closures) that map a list of inputs